AndreWohnsland/CocktailBerry/readme.md

 # Advanced Topics

+Here you can find some advanced features of the maker, which can you optionally use.

 ## Microservices

 As a further addition since `version 1.1`, there is the option to run a microservice within docker which handles some networking topics.